NileshP2703/AdPushUpTestCases/README.md

 Quick Start

-Clone this repository using command git clone git@github.com:NileshP2703/AdPushUpTestCases.git Java 1.8 or above version.
+Clone this repository using command git clone git@github.com:NileshP2703/AdPushUpTestCases.git Prerequisite:-
-Prerequisite:-
+Java 1.8 or above needs to be installed
+TestNg should be installed in the IDE
 Need to have Chrome
              Firefox
              Edge